 Editor

-We have added the name of the package to the paper title, and hopefully made it clearer that the package is intended for summary variables rather than analysis.
+We have added the name of the package to the paper title, and hopefully made it clearer that the package is intended for descriptive analysis.

 Example code has been added to the manuscript although not in great detail.
 The package documentation and new-user guide provide more information, and the raw code can be viewed by downloading the package.